DataDog/apigentools/docs/spec_repo.md

 ### downstream-templates/

-This directory contains downstream templates (i.e. templates that are provided by the user, rather than openapi-generator.
-Place these templates in language specific directories, e.g. `downstream-templates/java`.
-Place files like top-level `README.md`s, top-level `pom.xml`s, etc., here.
+This directory contains downstream templates, if used (i.e. templates that are provided by the user, rather than openapi-generator).

 ### generated/